Welcome to Our Camino de San Salvador Blog

-Exploring and Birding Oviedo
+Exploring and Birdwatching Oviedo

 There are a great many things to do and see in Oviedo, including a large number of historic churches to visit.
-However, the point of a rest day is to give the body a bit of a break, and in our case to catch up on blogs, so we mostly limited our exploring to the Cathedral of San Salvador and its immediate surroundings.
+However, the point of a rest day is to give the body a bit of a break, and in our case to catch up on blogs, so we mostly limited our exploration to the Cathedral of San Salvador and its immediate surroundings.

 The Metropolitan Cathedral Basilica of the Holy Saviour, or Cathedral of San Salvador, is a Roman Catholic Church located in the heart of Oviedo.
 There is a frequently repeated Spanish saying on the Camino San Salvador that "He who goes to Santiago and not to San Salvador visits the servant and not the Lord."
 This is because inside the Holy Chamber, or the Camara Santa of the Cathedral of San Salvador is the famous Shroud of Oviedo.
 This Sudarium is believed to be the cloth that was wrapped around Jesus' face after his crucifixion.
-It was found in his burial chamber, and is mentioned in the Holy Bible.
+It was found in his burial chamber and is mentioned in the Holy Bible.

 The chapel where the shroud is kept was built in 840 AD by King Alfonso II of Asturias.
 Little is known about the original building, but the Cathedral was founded by King Fruela I of Asturias in 781 AD.
 It was enlarged in 802 AD by his successor, Alfonso II, who was also known as Alfonso the Chaste, and who made Oviedo the capital of the Kingdom of Asturias.

-The Cathedral was extensively restored in the 12th and 13th centuries and today displays a variety of architectural styles, ranging from pre-Romanesque to Baroque, and including Romanesque, Gothic, and Reneaissance.
+The Cathedral was extensively restored in the 12th and 13th centuries and today displays a variety of architectural styles, ranging from pre-Romanesque to Baroque, including Romanesque, Gothic, and Renaissance.
 When we went inside for a visit, we discovered that the inside was just as interesting and elaborate as the outside.

-The main alter was very ornate, and the central nave was surrounded by numerous side chapels, including one dedicated to Saint James.
+The main altar was very ornate, and the central nave was surrounded by numerous side chapels, including one dedicated to Saint James.
 It took quite a while to explore all the statues and artwork.
 The cathedral also featured a beautiful cloister surrounding a small green space, which as always was one of my favourite parts.
 I found the small, cool, dark crypts located off the cloister to be particularly interesting.

 There was a lot of art and history on display, but there was also a large school group doing an assignment that seemed to involve doing a kind of treasure hunt through the museum to answer questions.
 They were energetic and enthusiastic, but it was a bit difficult to stay out of their way, so we didn't end up spending too much time exploring the museum.
 I would definitely say it is well worth a visit, and it is included in the price of admission to the Cathedral.